dr3xpresso/SW2-Portfolio-RA/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Music Playlist
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Acts like a queue and can add/remove songs.
+Stores songs by artist and song name (maybe album too, but I'm not sure how complicated that could get).
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - enqueue - adds x to the end of this dequeue - removed x from the front of this length - reports the length of this
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - sort - Sorts this according to the ordering provided by the compare method from order.
+    - rotate - rotates this
+    - flip - flips this
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, the data should be changed because you can add and remove any songs from a playlist.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I think, but I have no idea.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I think so.
+Rotate would just dequeue and then enqueue.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Trick Tracker
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Its a store that can track the given skateboard tricks done at a certain location.
+It'll have useful information about what was done, where it was, and who did it.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - add - adds (pair) to this
+    remove - removes (pair) from this
+    size - reports size of this
+    value - reports value of this
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - key - reports a key associated with this sharesKeyWith - reports if this and m share any keys in common
+    - sharesKeyWith - Reports whether this and m have any keys in common.

+    I actually have no idea if by secondary methods the assignment is asking if its methods we want to create, or if its the secondary methods we plan to use from the data type we plan to build ours on.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I dont know
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I think heavily on Map.pair.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I dont know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I dont know

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Photo Library
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Similar to my trick tracker idea.
+Its just a database that holds a photo by a name and then certain important informtaion about it (resolution, color space, etc)
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - add - adds (pair) to this
+    remove - removes (pair) from this
+    size - reports size of this
+    value - reports value of this
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - key - reports a key associated with this sharesKeyWith - reports if this and m share any keys in common
+    - sharesKeyWith - Reports whether this and m have any keys in common.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I dont know.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Probably also heavy on map pair.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I dont know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I dont know

 ## Post-Assignment